Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

      - https://dashboard.testnet.concordium.com/

-   - **Public node name**: Specify the name of your node as you want it to appear on the network dashboard if the node reports to the network dashboard. *NB:
+   - **Public node name**: Specify the name of your node as you want it to appear on the network dashboard if the node reports to the network dashboard.
-     You must enter a name for both nodes, even if you only want to run one of them.*
+     You must enter a name for both nodes, even if you only want to run one of them.

 #.
-Once configured, click **Continue** to go to the *Installation Type* page.
+Once configured, click **Continue** to go to the **Installation Type** page.

 #.
 Click **Install** and enter your administrator password.
 The installer needs
    the password because it installs the node for all users and runs it as a system service.

 #.
 Once installed, click **Close**.
-The following helper-applications are now
+The following helper applications are now
    available on your computer (you can view them in the LaunchPad or in the */Applications/Concordium Node* folder):